JetBrains/kotlin-multiplatform-dev-docs/topics/development/multiplatform-connect-to-apis.md

 ![Using expected and actual functions and properties](expect-functions-properties.svg){width=700}

-In this example, you'll define an expected `platform()` function in the common source set and provide the actual implementations in the platform source sets.
+In this example, an expected `platform()` function is defined in the common source set and has actual implementations in the platform source sets.
 While generating the code for a specific platform, the Kotlin compiler merges the expected and actual declarations.
+The result is one `platform()` function with the implementation that is actually going to be run on the target device.

-It generates one `platform()` function with its actual implementation.
-The expected and actual declarations should be defined in the same package and merged into _one declaration_ in the resulting platform code.
-Any invocation of the expected `platform()` function in the generated platform code will call the correct actual implementation.
+The expected and actual declarations must be defined in the same package to be merged into _one declaration_ in the resulting platform code.
+This way, any invocation of the expected `platform()` function in common code will correspond to the correct actual implementation.

+Similar to expected and actual functions, expected and actual properties allow you to use different values on different platforms.
+Expected and actual functions and properties are most useful for simple cases.

-### Example: generate a UUID
+### Example: Generate a UUID

-Let's assume that you are developing iOS and Android applications using Kotlin Multiplatform and you want to generate a universally unique identifier (UUID).
+Let's assume that you are developing iOS and Android applications using Kotlin Multiplatform, and you need a mechanism to generate a universally unique identifier (UUID).

 To do so, declare the expected function `randomUUID()` with the `expect` keyword in the common source set of your Kotlin Multiplatform module.
-Do **not** include any implementation code.
+Do **not** include any implementation code with the `expect` declaration.

 ```kotlin
 // In the common source set: